anhero/BaconBox-OLD/README.markdown

 Project structure
 -----------------
-	CMake/                ->  Contains files needed by CMake. configureScript/  ->  Contains special configure scripts called by the main configure script depending on the passed arguments
-		module/           ->  Contains custom modules for CMake toolchain/        ->  Contains custom CMake toolchains
 	ide/                  ->  Static IDE projects.
 	libraries/            ->  The dependencies for The BaconBox Engine are there, They are built using libbuildtool.
 	meta/                 ->  The Doxygen config file and the generated documentation goes right there
 	BaconBox/             ->  The BaconBox Engine sources
-	CMakeLists.txt        ->  Main Cmake script
-	configure             ->  Main configure script, it calls cmake with the right arguments depending on the passed arguments